 Daler-Rowney invites users not to send such data (e.g. through the blank fields on contact forms) unless strictly necessary with respect to the request being made.
 In this case, the need to give explicit consent to the processing of special categories of data, should it be decided to share such information, is underlined.

-Daler-Rowney pays particular attention to the protection of personal data of underage persons.
+Daler-Rowney pays particular attention to the protection of the personal data of underage persons.
 The F.I.L.A. group websites currently do not provide for the collection of personal data directly from minors.
-Although content of interest also for persons in the under-16 age category exists.
+Although the content of interest also for persons in the under-16 age category exists.
 Daler-Rowney has taken reasonable precautions to ensure that it does not intentionally collect, store, use or process personal information from minors who may use the F.I.L.A. website and services without adequate parental consent.

 Purpose of processing and legal basis